Home Ownership

 The remaining amount is what goes towards your mortgage payment.
 Compare this remaining amount with what the mortgage would be on a single-family property, and this will tell you whether buying a duplex will make you a homeowner at a lower cost.

-You find a duplex with a price of $250,000.
-You put 20% down, which leaves $200,000 for financing.
-The estimated payment on a 30 year fixed mortgage with a 7.32% interest rate is $1,374 (using the mortgage payment calculator from Discover).
+Say you find a duplex with a price of $250,000.
+You put 20% down, which means the remaining $200,000 will be financed.
+The estimated payment on a 30-year fixed mortgage for that amount with a 7.32% interest rate is just under $1,374.

 Before proceeding with a purchase like this, be sure to determine the condition of the property and any necessary repairs or other expenses that could affect your bottom line.
 If this is your first time in the market, it’s best to work with an accountant who is familiar with rental properties and can provide expert advice on the value of the property you are considering.